 - an HB pencil for drafting.

-Many artists dislike pens with metal tips and prefer a crow quill to them.
-It offers interesting nuances, allows to draw the smallest elements.
+Many artists dislike pens with metal tips and prefer a crow quill.
+It offers interesting nuances and allows one to draw the smallest elements.

 There is one more option, brushes.
-They provide the best line control, however, sometimes spatter ink.
+They provide the best line control; however, they sometimes spatter ink.

 How to Use Pen and Ink?

 Create a simplified copy of somebody’s artwork for the first experiment.
 Sketch the image.
 The sketch may be highly detailed.
 After inking, you’ll erase any visible pencil outlines without any difficulties.
-What is most important, don’t damage paper while drafting a preliminary version.
+Most importantly, don’t damage paper while drafting a preliminary version.

 Ink with the completed picture in mind: dip pen strokes are indelible; one mistake and all efforts go down the drain.